ironyman/openssl-nuget/README.md

 ENGINESDIR: "C:\Program Files\OpenSSL\lib\engines-1_1"
 Seeding source: os-specific
 ```

+This outputs nuget package in same directory as `build.bat`.
+The directory where the package lives is the source directory for nuget cli.

 # Install in solution first time
 Run in VS package manager console
 ```